 You may be used to smoking with a hot drink.
-When you give up smoking, you get strong urges to smoke while drinking coffee or tea.
 This does not mean you have to give these up to quit smoking, but you will need to get used to them tasting differently.

-- If you are having coffee or tea with other smokers, tell them you have quit or trying to quit; to ensure they are not offering you a cigarette.
+- if you are having coffee or tea with other smokers,consider telling them you have quit or are trying to quit to ensure they are not offering you a cigarette

-- Between drinks, take deep breaths to inhale the aroma of drinks to keep you distracted.
+- take deep breaths to inhale the aroma of drinks to keep you distracted

 Your urges to smoke may be stronger with certain foods (spicy or sweet) and also at different meal times.
 Your desire to smoke after meals may also depend on whether you are alone, with smokers, or with non-smokers.

 You may be used to smoking when drinking.
-So when you quit smoking, you may feel a strong urge to smoke when you drink alcohol.
 When you try to quit smoking, drinking alcohol may make it even tougher to cope.

-- Try different brand or type of alcoholic drink that does not remind you of smoking.
+- try a differnent drink that does not remind you of smoking

-- Avoid drinking at places that you usually associated with smoking.
+- temporarily avoid drinking at places that you usually associated with smoking

 - list things you can do in your free time

 - distract yourself with a book, puzzle or a game when waiting for something or someone